Lucas Hedges

 Lucas made his film debut at a young age

 During his education, Lucas appeared in several films, the most notable being "Moonrise Kingdom", "The Zero Theorem", and "Kill the Messenger".
-Though his roles were secondary in these films, he had the opportunity to work alongside esteemed actors like Bill Murray, David Thewlis, Edward Norton, and Ray Liotta.
+While his roles were supporting parts in these films, he got the chance to work with acclaimed actors like Bill Murray, David Thewlis, Edward Norton, and Ray Liotta.

 Lucas Hedges in the movie 'The Zero Theorem'